 There is no doubt that social media has gone mainstream.
 Virtually everyone in America knows what Twitter and Facebook is.

-Earlier this year Edison Research published a report that shows how Americans are using social media.
+Earlier this year, Edison Research published a report that showed how Americans are using social media.
 One of the things they uncovered is that 52% of Americans over the age of 12 have at least one social media account.
 And 51% of all Americans are on Facebook.

 That’s huge!
-But just because there is a huge audience doesn’t mean all of them are your prospects.
+But just because there is a huge audience doesn’t mean all members of it are your prospects.
 You need to define your prospect before you decide who to attract and follow.

 In fact, without a defined idea of who your prospect is, your social networks will just get big, clunky and messy.
 You may end up like Chris Brogan or Michael Hyatt who both unfollowed over 100,000 people.
 While that’s not a career-ending move, it just demonstrates what happens when you launch into something without a plan.

 - Figure out who the ideal person you are looking to connect with is.
-Is it a business owner, a VP of marketing, or a social media consult… This person should ideally be a decision maker and the one who is going to buy your product or service.
+Is it a business owner, a VP of marketing, or a social media consultant?
+This person should ideally be a decision-maker and the one who is going to buy your product or service.

-- Once you know whom you want to reach, look for areas they may hang out.
-It could be social sites like Twitter and Facebook, or other types of sites like Digg.
+- Once you know whom you want to reach, look for areas where they may hang out.
+It could be social sites like Twitter and Facebook or other types of sites like Digg.

 Step #2: Establish a conversation with your prospect

-But after someone is following you, you need to look at the conversation that is going on with your prospects.
+But after someone starts following you, you need to look at the conversation that is going on with your prospect.
 What happens to your content after you send it out?
 Do people ignore it?
 Do your questions generate conversations?
 Are you actually getting sales, subscriptions or more followers?

 There are plenty of good social media advertising and metric tools out there that will allow you to measure your social media success.

 But why is it important to know your social media stats?
-For instance, when you significantly increase the frequency when you post your likely hood of getting a customer jumps.
-In fact, according to the 2011 State of Inbound Marketing by HubSpot, posting multiple times a day versus just once a day will return 15% greater results.
+For instance, when you significantly increase the frequency of posting, the likelihood of you getting a customer jumps.
+In fact, according to the 2011 State of Inbound Marketing by HubSpot, posting multiple times a day versus just once a day will increase your customer acquisition rate by 15%.

 Growing your social media networks is just one part of the equation.
 While a large fan base is great, you need to engage that audience.

-Fortunately that’s not as hard to do anymore, as it seems that users appear to be using social media more, like Twitter, according to the Social Habit 2011 Edison Research:
+Fortunately, that’s not as hard to do anymore as it used to be.
+It seems that users appear to be using social media – like Twitter – more, according to the Social Habit 2011 Edison Research:

 Building rapport on the social web occurs in a handful of ways.
-Sometimes it’s as simple as replying and thanking someone for retweeting, inviting them to DM you to swap emails and sharing content from other followers with your audience.
+Sometimes it’s as simple as replying and thanking someone for re-tweeting, inviting him or her to DM you to swap emails and sharing content from other followers with your audience.

 Step #4: Develop a social media relationship

 Just because you are talking to people doesn’t mean you have a relationship.
-That’s the mistake a lot of marketers are making.
-They are rushing to the transaction simply because they have the conversation.
+That’s the mistake a lot of marketers make.
+They are rushing to the transaction part simply because they have the conversation.

 What you have to understand is that those thousands of interactions between you and your followers or subscribers is what builds trust between you and your prospect.
 Here’s a diagram of what that looks like: